DuendeInexistente/Cirque/ShortStories/Tormento.md

 la madre tierra nos dio el honor,
 Para este carnaval.*

 She wasn't going to die, so the trying could only succeed.
+Only a mater of time.